ovedaydin/Python-Data-Structures/README.md

 It is important to note that the Python memory manager doesn’t necessarily release the memory back to the Operating System, instead memory is returned back to the python interpreter.
 Python has a small objects allocator that keeps memory allocated for further use.
 In long-running processes, you may have an incremental reserve of unused memory.

+Python uses the Dynamic Memory Allocation (DMA)

+which is internally managed by the Heap data structure.
+All python objects are stored in a private heap, and this heap is managed in such a way that you have zero control over it.
+Let us get some more details about DMA and compare it with SMA –

+“Garbage Collection”

+## References

+Below are some cases, when the reference of a python object (new/existing PyObject) is made, and ref-count is increased by 1 –​​​​​​​​​​​​

+· Binding a new object to a name:

+x = 200

+· Re-using an already available object and giving a new reference:

+y = 200

+· Adding an object to a container:

+z = [200, 200]​​​​​​​

+· Passing it to a function:

+my_fun(200)